fullstack-development/blockchain-wiki-en/concepts/bridges/README.md

 ## Classification of Bridges

-In [this article] (https://medium.com/1kxnetwork/blockchain-bridges-5db6afac44f8) The classification of bridges is described in [this article] in considerable detail.
+The classification of bridges is described in [this article](https://medium.com/1kxnetwork/blockchain-bridges-5db6afac44f8) in considerable detail.
 It is extensive, so here we’ll briefly cover the key points.

 Globally, bridges are usually divided into two types: **trusted** and **trustless**.